camaar2/TestExercise/README.md

 # Test Assignment

 Hello!
 This web-application is for managing parcels and letters in a post office.
 I made this project using Angular for front-end and InMemoryDatabase for the database.
 The code is made in 2 days.
+I added Postman ApiTests to check the Api Controllers.

 # Files